 There are many possible causes for a toothache.
 Two of the most common dental causes are the presence of a cavity or an abscess.
 Some of the other causes of toothache are quite serious, so you should certainly consult Dr. Kruse for a proper diagnosis.

 A cavity, or caries, is a hole in a tooth that is caused by tooth decay.
 If you experience pain when eating something cold or sweet, and the pain goes away fairly quickly, you may have a cavity.
 If it is a cavity, the sooner you get it taken care of, the less severe the damage will be.
 See Clay Center Family Dental Care for proper diagnosis and treatment.

 An abscessed tooth, or periapical abscess, is an infection of the tissue inside of a tooth with a dead nerve.
 Often this is the result of an untreated severe cavity.
 The pain and pressure comes from a buildup of fluid inside the tooth.
 Since the nerve is dead, the tooth will not be sensitive to cold, but is usually very sensitive to the touch.
 This painful condition needs to be treated immediately to prevent further infection and damage.

 First, the toothache could be a sign of a non-dental problem, and not a problem with the tooth itself.
-If the problem is with the tooth, early treatment is important, because Dr. Kruse and Dr. Harness want you to keep as much original tooth structure as possible.
+If the problem is with the tooth, early treatment is important, because Dr. Kruse wants you to keep as much original tooth structure as possible.
 An early cavity can be filled before the tooth abscesses and needs a root canal.
 An early abscess can be treated with a root canal, instead of tooth extraction.
-A tooth that is too far damaged and infected may have to be extracted to prevent further damage to the mouth, and extraction is always your dentist's last resort.
+A tooth that is too far damaged and infected may have to be extracted to prevent further damage to the mouth, and extraction is always your dentist’s last resort.